 In order to qualify for the visa for intra-company transfer, there are certain requirements that the employer has to meet.
 These are:

-• To have a qualifying relationship with a foreign company (parent firm, branch, subsidiary or affiliate, known as qualifying organizations); and
+• To have a qualifying relationship with a foreign company (parent firm, branch, subsidiary, or affiliate, known as qualifying organizations); and

-• To be in business, presently or in the near future, as an employer in the US and minimum one other country directly or by a qualifying organization while the visa candidate will live in the US.
+• To be in business, presently or in the near future, as an employer in the US and a minimum one other country directly or by a qualifying organization while the visa candidate will live in the US.
 Our immigration lawyers in Miami can give you more details on this matter.

 The requirements for the employee who applies for the L-1 visa for intra-company transfer are: